postmanlabs/labs-docs/src/pages/docs/writing-scripts/intro-to-scripts.md

 [![Console log statement](https://assets.postman.com/postman-docs/console-log-statement-v8.jpg)](https://assets.postman.com/postman-docs/console-log-statement-v8.jpg)

-If you created log statements in the pre-request and test script sections for the collection, folder, and requests, you would clearly see the execution order in the [Postman console](/docs/sending-requests/troubleshooting-api-requests/).
+If you created log statements in the pre-request and test script sections for the collection, folder, and requests, you'd see the execution order in the [Postman console](/docs/sending-requests/troubleshooting-api-requests/).

 [![Logs in console](https://assets.postman.com/postman-docs/logs-in-console-v8.jpg)](https://assets.postman.com/postman-docs/logs-in-console-v8.jpg)

 ### How does this work?

 Is this magic?
 No, it's the [Postman Sandbox](/docs/writing-scripts/script-references/postman-sandbox-api-reference/).
-The Postman Sandbox is a JavaScript execution environment that is available to you while writing pre-request and test scripts for requests (both in Postman and Newman).
+The Postman Sandbox is a JavaScript execution environment that's available to you while writing pre-request and test scripts for requests (both in Postman and Newman).
 Whatever code you write in these sections is executed in this sandbox.

 ## Debugging scripts